Lone Scherfig: 2010s: Further success, An Education

 Scherfig worked as a consultant writer for the Danish film Alting.
 She has worked on other projects (such as Red Road and Donkeys) in helping write and develop characters.
-Her most recent work is The Riot Club, based on the stage play Posh by Laura Wade, released in 2014.
+In 2014 her film The Riot Club, based on the stage play Posh by Laura Wade, was released.
 The film follows two first-year students amongst the privileged elite of Oxford University, determined to join the infamous Riot Club, where reputations can be made or destroyed over the course of a single evening.
 Universal Pictures distributed the film in the UK and Ireland.

 Recognition and awards

-Scherfig has come to be recognised as a significant talent in the film industry for her experimentation with creative constraints and astute attention to detail.
+Scherfig has come to be known in the film industry for her experimentation with creative constraints and astute attention to detail.

 She has received a BAFTA nomination, a FIPRESCI Award, a Jury Prize at Berlin International Film Festival, and numerous other awards and nominations.
 Movies she has directed have received BAFTA and Oscar nominations, and numerous other awards and nominations.

 Kaj's fødselsdag won both the Club Espace Award and the Grand Jury Prize at the Rouen Nordic Film Festival in 1991.
 Når mor kommer hjem won the Cinekid Film Award in 1998.

 At the Berlin International Film Festival, Italian for Beginners won the FIPRESCI Prize, the Prize of Ecumenical Jury, the Reader Jury of the "Berliner Morgenpost," and the Silver Berlin Bear, and was nominated for the Golden Berlin Bear.
 It was also nominated for a Bodil (as was Wilbur Wants to Kill Himself and An Education).
 Italian for Beginners was nominated at the Chicago International Film Festival, the European Film Awards, the Goya Awards, and picked up awards at Bordeaux International Festival of Women in Cinema, the Festróia-Tróia International Film Festival, the Flaiano Film Festival, the Hamptons International Film Festival, the Paris Film Festival, the Robert Festival, the Valladolid Film Festival, and the Warsaw International Film Festival.

 Wilbur Wants to Kill Himself garnered nominations from the British Independent Film Awards, the Chlotudis Awards, the Robert Festival, the Valladolid Film Festival, and came in second place at the Emden International Film Festival.
 It took home awards at the Festróia-Tróia International Film Festival, the Hamptons International Film Festival, the Skip City International D-Cinema Festival, the U.S. Comedy Arts Festival, and the Victoria Independent Film & Video Festival in Canada.

 Although Just Like Home was shunned by critics, Scherfig's fourth film was offered the most recognition.
 An Education was nominated at the BAFTA Awards, the British Independent Film Awards, the European Film Awards, the Film Critics Circle of Australia Awards, the Satellite Awards, and the Academy Awards.
 It won various awards at the Chicago International Film Festival, the Independent Spirit Awards, the Mill Valley Film Festival, the Robert Festival, and the Sundance Film Festival.